Rape by gender: Rape of males

-The rape of men has been documented as an underreported weapon of war.

-There are some cases when men will speak up about being a victim of rape, such as in the documentary The Hunting Ground, which is about the prevalence of sexual assault on college campuses in the US and the failure of college administration to adequately deal with it.

 Rape of males by males

 Rape by males against males has been heavily stigmatized.
-According to psychologist Dr. Sarah Crome, fewer than 1 in 10 male-male rapes are reported.
+According to psychologist Sarah Crome, fewer than 1 in 10 male-male rapes are reported.
 As a group, male rape victims reported a lack of services and support, and legal systems are often ill-equipped to deal with this type of crime.

 Several studies argue that male-male prisoner rape, as well as female-female prisoner rape, are common types of rape which go unreported even more frequently than rape in the general population.
 The rape of men by men has been documented as a weapon of terror in warfare (see Wartime sexual violence).
-Studies have documented incidents of male sexual violence as a weapon of wartime or political aggression in Uganda, Chile, Greece, Croatia, Iran, Kuwait, the former Soviet Union and the former Yugoslavia.
 Seventy-six percent of male political prisoners in El Salvador surveyed in the 1980s described at least one incidence of sexual torture, and a study of 6,000 concentration-camp inmates in Sarajevo found that 80% of men reported having been raped.
-In the case of the Syrian Civil War (2011–present), the male detainees experienced sexual abuse like being forced to sit on a broken glass bottle, having their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.
+In the case of the Syrian Civil War (2011–present), the male detainees experienced sexual abuse such as being forced to sit on a broken glass bottle, having their genitals tied to a heavy bag of water, or being forced to watch the rape of another detainee by the officials.